 If you’re reaching Port Douglas from Cairns by road, you’ll likely follow what’s known as the Great Barrier Reef Drive.
 Extending from Cairns to Cape Tribulation, this route follows the Captain Cook Highway and encompasses plenty of jaw-dropping vistas along coast-hugging stretches.
 Have the camera or phone handy.

 Port Douglas is a favoured holiday hotspot with celebrities, including many Hollywood A-listers.
 It was famously the town where former US president Bill Clinton was holidaying on 11 September 2001.

 If you’re searching for accommodation in Port Douglas, look no further.
 Check out what we have to offer…

 Planted in the peaceful Mowbray Valley just 7km to the town centre, this tranquil park is the ideal base for a north Queensland escape.
 Large, grassy sites for caravan and camping feature alongside an assortment of excellent cabins.

 An inviting heated resort-style swimming pool with a toddler wading area and a five-slide waterpark with tipping bucket are among the park’s signature attractions.
-Kids’ fun continues thanks to a shade cloth-covered jumping pillow, a playground, and pedal karts for hire.
+A shade cloth-covered jumping pillow, playground, two camp kitchens, and BBQ facilities are other leading facilities.